Questions & answers

 See the Q&A above ‘What is the difference between heritage protection and character protection’ for more information.

 Mixed use developments are already provided for in under the District Plan in the existing suburban centres.
-Our City Tomorrow (Draft Spatial Plan) aims to enhance this by directing growth to these areas, such as Johnsonville, Kilbirnie, Newtown, Mt Cook, and many others.
+The Spatial Plan aims to enhance this by directing growth to these areas, such as Johnsonville, Kilbirnie, Newtown, Mt Cook, and many others.

 When planning for our future city, it is essential that we consider the impact of growth on the provision of infrastructure, particularly our three waters infrastructure (water, stormwater, and wastewater).